 The best advice came from a colleague.
-She told me that it would be a good idea to ‘elevate’ Abhu’s status in the family.
+She told me it would be a wonderful idea to ‘elevate’ Abhu’s status in the family.
 This was the best advice we received.
 We created the title: Little Daddy for Abhu.

-We followed our gut feeling and the rest just fell into place.
-Here are some things that we did:
+We followed our gut feeling, and the rest just fell into place.
+Here are some things we did:

 DURING MY PREGNANCY

 I am my son’s best friend.
 Having a new baby in the family would mean that it would split my time and attention.
 My challenge was to ensure that he doesn’t feel left out at any point in time.
 We spent time together, baking cakes, playing with toys, visiting the garden, dancing madly to the latest songs and many other things.
 I made him talk a lot, so he gets an avenue to express what he felt.

 My husband built a deeper rapport with Abhu:

 Amarkant spent a lot of time with Abhu and built a deep friendship with him.
 One that gets stronger by the minute.
 They became the best of buddies during this time.
 They shared jokes, political news, and many other common views.